Introduction

 Treatment / Management

 Treatment of PG depends on the severity and the stage of the skin lesions.
-The main goal is to relieve itching and to avoid the formation of new blisters.
+The main goal is to relieve itching and prevent the formation of new blisters.
+The mainstay of treatment is topical high-potency corticosteroids and antihistamines.
+However, additional therapies may be needed for patients unresponsive to initial therapy.
+More recent treatment regimens have been utilized to reduce the use of high-dose steroids and prevent potential complications in pregnancy.[3][2](B3)

 Differential Diagnosis